newbiochemist/BOSS22/pages/en/committee.markdown

 ## Michael Kofia
 ![Michael Photo]({{ site.baseurl }}assets/images/Screenshot 2022-03-16 at 08.59.41.png){: height="150" width="150" }

 Michael is a bioinformatic student with a keen interest in epigenetics and genomics.
 A co-founder of Bioinformatics Hub of Kenya (BHKI).
-He is a certified software carpentry instructor, an Open Life Science (OLS) graduate and a mentor.
+He is a certified Software Carpentries instructor, an Open Life Science (OLS) graduate and a mentor.
 He is passionate about capacity building.
 Hobbies: Triathlon!

 ## Benson Muite